chrissheppard41/jgit_test/_posts/other_insurance/2014/11/2014-11-13-Number-of-new-car-registrations-highest-in-five-years-.md

 title: Number of new car registrations 'highest in five years' - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: The number of new vehicle sales in Northern Ireland (NI) has increased by nearly ten per cent in the past year, signalling the ongoing economic recove
+  description: The number of new vehicle sales in Northern Ireland (NI) has increased by nearly ten per cent in the past year, signalling the ongoing economic recovery, a survey has revealed
 categories: ['Other Insurance']
 tags: ['Nov 2014', 'Story', 'News']
 permalink: news/Number-of-new-car-registrations-highest-in-five-years-.htm